BestTimesToVisit.com Logo

 Chicken Buses

 These brightly painted, repurposed school buses are the most iconic and affordable way to travel between cities and towns.
-They follow set routes but are not always on schedule.
-Expect a loud, crowded, and often chaotic but fun ride!
+They're frequent, but routes can be unpredictable, and they often pack in as many passengers as possible.

 Cost:$0.50-$2.00 per ride depending on distance